Who we’re looking for in the National Graduate Program

 - have completed or will complete an undergraduate or post graduate degree between 19 March 2016 and 6 February 2020.

 - have a Grade Point Average of 60 or above to apply for the Legal discipline.

-If you got your degree overseas, you’ll need to have it recognised by the Department of Education and Training.
+If you got your degree overseas, you’ll need to have it recognised by the Department of Education.
 Read more about overseas qualifications on their website.

 If you’re an Aboriginal or Torres Strait Islander Australian, you can also apply through the Indigenous application process.
 If you do this, you’ll also need to confirm your Indigenous heritage.
 After you do this, you’ll have access to a support officer.
 They’ll help you through the application process and offer cultural support.